www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

       where a Prometheus integration does not make sense.
     * [ ] Check for better log viewers in bash as an alternative to a full-blown prometheus, as this would simplify the deployment.
       -> Java Profiling is important enough in order to set up this stack.
 Note this.
-* [ ] Host CPU/Memory Utilization page does not work.
+* [ ] Host CPU/Memory Utilization page does not work. -> Delete these pages, when Prometheus and Grafana is set up.
     * [ ] https://live.splitcells.net/net/splitcells/host/resource/cpu/utilization.csv.html
     * [ ] https://live.splitcells.net/net/splitcells/host/resource/memory/utilization.csv.html
+* [ ] Create error reporter page, that lists all errors without duplicates and not the complete log.
+    * [ ] Status of UI tests and tester
 * [ ] Provide debug port for Java service over SSH based port forwarding.
 * [ ] Safe user credentials as salted hashes.
 * [ ] If external ACME server is not available, but the certificate is still valid, that service should be able to start successfully and not crash at start.